yetanotherchris/simple-vuejs-netcore/README.md

 #### Commit 6 - add a yarn shortcut

 - Add a "dev" script to package.json that also runs `dotnet run`

+## Part 2: VueJS pages and VueJS routing

+#### Commit 2.1 - add vue-routing and two routes

+To match the vuecli template, rename app.js to main.js and move it into the AppClient/Vue folder.

+- `yarn add vue-router`
+- Add a `AppClient/Vue/router.js` file, add the `vue-router` import and two routes to it.
+- Update `main.js` to import the `router.js` file, and add it to the `new Vue()..` section.
+- Update `AppClient/Vue/App.vue` to have a `<router-view />` in the template and some links.
+- Add `Index.vue` and `Time.vue` to `pages/` as empty templates.